it-economics/itea-be/kata-instructions.md

 - **Rebase:** No downstream merges.
 Branches are rebased onto upstream (main) and merged upstream via pull request.
-- **Double-loop TDD:** Each use case starts with a failing test for the happy path through the REST API (the outer loop), followed by multiple TDD iterations (the inner loop) to flesh out the functionality including edge cases.
+- **Double-loop TDD:** Each use case starts with a failing test for the happy path through the REST API (the outer loop) to make sure the feature "works", followed by many small TDD iterations (the inner loop) *below* the REST API layer (e.g. component facades, domain services, value objects) to guide the design and flesh out the functionality including edge cases.